ualibraries/Guide-on-the-Side/README.md

 that you find inside of app/View or app/webroot can now be overridden by placing an identically named file inside your new theme.
-For example, if you'd like to override the main public index of Guide on the Side, copy app/View/Tutorials/public_index.ctp into themes/Themed/<your_theme>/Tutorials/public_index.ctp and then modify as you wish.
+For example, if you'd like to override the main public index of Guide on the Side, copy app/View/Tutorials/search.ctp into themes/Themed/<your_theme>/Tutorials/search.ctp and then modify as you wish.
+(See app/Config/routes.php for a list of non-obvious routes.)

 For more information, see the Themes portion of the CakePHP book: http://book.cakephp.org/2.0/en/views/themes.html